Athozs/hass-additional-ca/README.md

 1. CA files must be in PEM format (often `.crt` or `.pem` extension).
 Check content with a text editor.
 Here is an example of a certificate file (the following is a fake):

-⚠️ Since Home Assistant core 2024.12.x and newer, Home Assistant includes Python 3.13 and newer which requires to have Certificate Authority with Basic Constraints marked as critical, see https://github.com/home-assistant/core/issues/133506#issuecomment-2573502355

 ```text
 -----BEGIN CERTIFICATE-----
 ACeuur4QnujqmguSrHU3mhf+cJodzTQNqo4tde+PD1/eFdYAELu8xF+0At7xJiPY